 What is special about Drake's Economics program?

-- Small classes: Most introductory classes have 30-40 students.
+- Small classes, good teachers: Most introductory classes have 30-40 students.
 Most advanced classes have 15-30 students.
+All instructors are regular, full-time professors with PhDs and five or more years of teaching experience.

 - Business option: If you want a career in business, you can choose Drake's BSBA degree.
 This degree includes introductory courses in all business subjects, so you can hit the ground running at your first job.